Nominal Capacity from 44-85 acfm.

-Nash specializes in dry claw technology and provide a wide range of dry vacuum pumps packaged as bare pumps, pre-engineered or engineered-to-order systems.
+Nash specializes in dry claw technology and provides a wide range of dry vacuum pumps packaged as bare pumps, pre-engineered or engineered-to-order systems.
 Engineered-to-order systems are custom designed to meet customer process requirements.
 Pre-engineered packages are available for quick shipment with plug & play installation.
 NASH dry claw vacuum pumps & systems offer significant process and economic benefits.
 Dry technology provides lower installation expenses, easier maintenance, low running costs, and reduced environmental impact while providing a more flexible vacuum.

 Inside dry claw vacuum pumps, two claw-shaped rotors turn in opposite direction inside the cylinder wall.
 These rotors operate without the aid of a sealing fluid and in a non-contacting manner due to the tight machining tolerances and their unique claw shape.
 As the claw-shaped rotors move, they expand a volume of air at the inlet of the pump, carrying that volume around the outside of the pumping chamber, and then compressing that volume out of the exhaust.
 The shape of the claw maximizes transport volume per cycle while effectively timing the opening and closing of the suction and exhaust channels against expansion and contraction of that volume.